Kensington: 020 7937 5554

 Hyperpigmentation itself is not a cause for medical concern as long as there is no change to the skin other than in terms of the colour.
 Whatever the hyperpigmentation causes, age spots and melasma should be flat, and shouldn’t feel very different to the rest of your skin.
 If there are any other changes to your skin with sun spots, such as a raised texture, you can have a biopsy done to ensure that it’s nothing serious.

 However, at our hyperpigmentation clinic London, we understand that you may wish to even out your skin tone for cosmetic reasons.
-We have a varied range of melasma and pigmentation treatments that will be tailored to your individual issues. *
+We have a varied range of melasma and hyperpigmentation treatments that will be tailored to your individual issues. *

-Prevention of pigmentation should ideally start at a young age.
+Prevention of hyperpigmentation should ideally start at a young age.
 If you layer up the sunblock religiously when your skin is still youthful, it might reduce the likelihood of developing sun spots when you’re older.
 It’s also advisable to follow a good skincare routine to avoid inflammation and irritation as these are common hyperpigmentation causes.
 Moisturisers, lotions and creams with an SPF are essential.

-It’s possible to reduce the effects of pigmentation.
+It’s possible to reduce the effects of hyperpigmentation.
 You may not be able to return your skin to its 20-year-old prime, but there are many modern methods that can help to improve your skin’s texture.
 Book a consultation at our hyperpigmentation clinic London today.